- Home

 3. By mail

-The filing office cannot receive prior to 10 business days before the start of filing week and must be in office by close of business of the last day of filing.
+The filing office cannot receive filings by mail prior to 10 business days before the start of filing week and must be in office by close of business of the last day of filing.

 Mail your declaration and any applicable filing fee to: